= Required

 For more information on language, see the detailed documentation.

-necessary?You always define a language in Travis, and it's usually the very first thing you define in the travis.yml
+language necessary?You always define a language in Travis, and it's usually the very first thing you define in the travis.yml file.

 language: ruby